-

 What is the superwoman schema?

-An author named Michelle Wallace Critcher, who wrote the book Black Macho and the Myth of the Superwoman, identified the term “superwoman.”
+An author named Michele Wallace wrote a book called Black Macho and the Myth of the Superwoman, identifying the term “superwoman.”

 Developed by Woods-Giscombe, the superwoman schema illustrates the collective signs that arise when one is socialised to show strength at all costs.
 It captures a set of beliefs black women share about the reality of being strong.

-It is often associated with pride and self-confidence whereas other dimensions have linked the strong black woman label to anxiety, stress and depression.
+It is often associated with pride and self-confidence but the strong black woman image has been linked to anxiety and stress.

 The 5 dimensions of the superwoman schema include: